 In response to these findings, Brick by Brick Uganda launched the My Pads Program, an 9-week co-educational after school program focusing on reproductive and sexual health, gender equality, and the promotion of healthy life choices.
 This program culminates in the fabrication by the students of a set of four reusable menstrual pads.
 To date this program has been implemented for over 3000 students throughout Uganda.
 In 2015, we expanded this program to include a Training of Trainers component.

 In 2016, we were awarded a US State Department funded DREAMS Program Innovation Challenge Grant to expand the My Pads Program to sixteen secondary schools in the Rakai and Kyotera Districts of Uganda serving 2400 young women.
 This program includes the renovation of rain water harvesting systems and changing rooms to ensure access to menstrual hygiene facilities for all of our students.
-In 2017, the My Pads Program reached 1469 adolescent girls and young women with our educational sessions.
-In eleven secondary schools, rainwater harvesting systems were renovated and seven gender sensitive changing rooms were built.
+With the support of the DREAMS Program we have reached over 2600 adolescent girls and young women with our educational sessions.
+In sixteen secondary schools, rainwater harvesting systems have been renovated and gender sensitive changing rooms were built.